 OCD Compulsions

-This is an expected outcome since those who are seasonal are more depressed during the season in which their mood-related problems appear.
+This is an expected outcome since those with SAD are more depressed during the season in which their mood-related problems appear.

 How To Cope With Seasonal mood changes